NeonGeckoCom/neon_debos/README.md

 - The `recipes` directory contains go-debos recipes.
 - The `scripts` directory contains shell scripts that run in the image.

+Within each directory, files are indexed roughly in the order they are indended to be run in, so a recipe starting with `03` should run before `04`.
+Not all recipes are used for all builds.

 ## Build instructions
 To build a default image, use the included `run_docker_debos.sh` shell script.